EngsShi/react-native-xlog/README.md

 - [x] iOS: send log to xlog for js function
 - [x] iOS: RCTLog output to xlog
-- [ ] iOS: crash message output in the xlog
+- [x] iOS: crash message output to xlog
 - [ ] android: send log to xlog for js function
 - [ ] android: RCTLog output to xlog
 - [ ] android: crash message output in the xlog